-Acrylic nails aren't likely to harm your natural nails but can sometimes cause problems, such as an infection.
+Artificial nails, a nail enhancement that can be made from a variety of materials, aren't likely to harm healthy natural nails.
+However, artificial nails can sometimes cause problems, such as an infection.

-If an acrylic nail is damaged or as your natural nails grow, a gap can develop between the acrylic nail and your natural nail.
+Popular types of artificial nails include acrylic and gel nails.
+Both are made with types of acrylic, but gel nails require "curing" with ultraviolet light.
+If an artificial nail is damaged or as your natural nails grow, a gap can develop between the artificial nail and your natural nail.
 This gap provides a moist, warm environment in which a nail infection can flourish.
-A nail infection might also occur if acrylic nails are too long or rigid, or the nails are applied with unsanitary tools.
-It's also possible to have an allergic reaction to components of acrylic nails or their adhesives.
+A nail infection might also occur if artificial nails are too long or rigid, or the nails are applied with unsanitary tools.
+It's also possible to have an allergic reaction to components of artificial nails or their adhesives.
 Signs of a nail infection include redness, swelling and pus.

-If you choose to have acrylic nails applied in a salon, take steps to minimize the risks:
+If you choose to have artificial nails applied in a salon, take steps to minimize the risks:

 - Stick to salons that display a current state license, and work only with technicians also licensed by the state board.

 - Make sure your nail technician properly sterilizes all tools used during your treatment and washes his or her hands between customers.

 - Request a new nail file — or consider bringing your own — since nail files can't be sterilized.

 - Return to the salon every two to three weeks for maintenance.

 If you apply artificial nails at home, follow the safety precautions on the package.
 Work in a well-ventilated area, and protect the skin around your nails from the chemicals used during the application process.